wagtail/wagtail-localize-git/README.md

 ### Creating submissions

-When the user publishes an english version of the page, the following steps happen:
+Pages are submitted to Pontoon when the English (US) version of any transltable page is published.
+Nothing is uploaded to git at this time (this would be done when the `sync_pontoon` management command is next run), but the following happens when the page is published:

- - All translatable segments are extracted from the page and saved in the `translation_memory.Segment` model.
-This model holds unique source strings, the locations these strings appear on pages is stored in the `translation_memory.SegmentPageLocation` model.
+ - All translatable segments are extracted from the page and saved into the `translation_memory.Segment` model.
+This model holds unique source strings, the locations where these strings appear on actual pages is stored in the `translation_memory.SegmentPageLocation` model.
- - A `wagtail_localize_pontoon.PontoonResourceSubmission` object is created to note which page revision needs to be submitted to Pontoon.
+ - A `wagtail_localize_pontoon.PontoonResourceSubmission` is created to note which page revision needs to be submitted to Pontoon.

-The `submit_whole_site_to_pontoon` command runs this process for all live translatable pages.
+Note: The `submit_whole_site_to_pontoon` command runs this process for all live translatable pages.

 ### Pushing source strings to Pontoon

 The `sync_pontoon` command firstly fetches the git repo, then checks for and imports any translated strings.
-More about this later.
+This is covered in the next section.

-After this, it will write all of the source and locale `.po` files based on the records in `PontoonResourceSubmission` and the segments/translations in translation memory.
+After new translations are ingested (if there are any), it will rewrite all of the source and locale `.po` files based on the records in `PontoonResourceSubmission` and the segments/translations in translation memory.

-Any new strings are added into both the source `.pot` file and each locale-specific `.po` file, this is because Pontoon will not send back any translations unless the source string is also added into each locale-specific `.po` file.
+Note: All source strings are added into both the source `.pot` file and each locale-specific `.po` file, because Pontoon will not send back translations unless the source strings exist in both places.

-If a string is no longer used on a page, it is removed from the source `.pot` file, but may be left in the locale-specific `.po` files if a translation existed for that string but will be flagged as obsolete.
+If a segment is no longer used on a page, it is removed from the source `.pot` file, but may be left in the locale-specific `.po` files if a translation existed for that string but will be flagged as obsolete.

 ### Pulling translations from Pontoon